mmk-1/tora-protocol/docs/TORA/algorithm.rst

 Complexity
 ~~~~~~~~~~

-1. Time Complexity: The Temporally-Ordered Routing Algorithm takes at most O(2D) time units to complete where D is the diameter of the network (maximum number of nodes in the longest path).
+1. Time Complexity: The Temporally-Ordered Routing Algorithm takes at most :raw-latex:`$O(2D)$` time units to complete where D is the diameter of the network (maximum number of nodes in the longest path).
-2. Space Complexity: The space complexity is O(D_d*A) where D_d is the number of maximum desired destinations and A is the average number of adjacent nodes.
+2. Space Complexity: The space complexity is :raw-latex:`$O(D_{d}*A)$` where :raw-latex:`$D_d$` is the number of maximum desired destinations and A is the average number of adjacent nodes (neighbors).

-..
-[Fokking2013] Wan Fokkink, Distributed Algorithms An Intuitive Approach, The MIT Press Cambridge, Massachusetts London, England, 2013
+More discussions and comparisons about the complexity of TORA and other routing algorithms can be found in [Biradar2006]_.

 ..
-[Tel2001] Gerard Tel, Introduction to Distributed Algorithms, CAMBRIDGE UNIVERSITY PRESS, 2001
+[Park1997] Park, V., & Corson, M. S. (1997).
+A highly adaptive distributed routing algorithm for mobile wireless networks.
+INFOCOM 1997
 ..
-[Lamport1985] Leslie Lamport, K. Mani Chandy: Distributed Snapshots: Determining Global States of a Distributed System.
-In: ACM Transactions on Computer Systems 3.
-Nr.
-1, Februar 1985.
+[Biradar2006] Biradar, R. V., & Patil, V. C. (2006).
+Classification and Comparison of Routing Techniques in Wireless Ad Hoc Networks.
+2006 International Symposium on Ad Hoc and Ubiquitous Computing.